 Did you know that constipation and magnesium levels can be related?

 Muscles and nerves are mobilised to push food through the digestive tract correctly.
 This is why constipation and magnesium can be closely related.
-Low magnesium could be slowing down this process and causing you typical IBS-C symptoms.
+Low magnesium could be slowing down this process and causing you typical IBS-C symptoms, as well as feeling tired.

 The average adult should be consuming around 420 mg for men and 320 mg for women.
 Many of us are consuming less.
 We can be losing magnesium through poor digestion.
 And this can be affecting our general health and how we feel in general.